String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: String breaking dynamics with power-law Interactions

 We now shift our discussion to the case of power-law decaying interactions.
 The setup is the same as in Fig.~\ref{fig:1}(a), described by the Hamiltonian in Eq.~(\ref{eq:H}), with the effective field $h_j^\text{eff}$ in Eq.~(\ref{eq:Beff}) that accounts for the interaction with the external, non-dynamical spins.
 Instead of the exponentially decaying interactions in Eq.~(\ref{eq:Jij}), we now assume a power-law decay of the form

 with $\alpha>1$.
 In this case, the effective longitudinal field takes the form

 where $\zeta(\alpha)=\sum_{n=1}^\infty n^{-\alpha}$ is the Riemann zeta function.

 Interactions of the form in Eq.~(\ref{eq:pl}) describe emergent Ising couplings in certain trapped-ions setups~\cite{MonroeReview}, as well as in Rydberg-atom arrays~\cite{browaeys2020many,Saffman2010}, magnetic atoms~\cite{norcia21}, NV centers~\cite{cai2013large}, and polar molecules~\cite{Gorshkov2011,yan2013observation}.
-As was shown in Refs.~\cite{Liu2019,Lerose2019,tan2021domain}, for $1<\alpha \le 2$, the model exhibits domain-wall confinement even in the absence of the homogeneous longitudinal field $h$: the effective potential as a function of distance grows sub-linearly ($V(\ell)\sim \ell^{2-\alpha}$) for $1<\alpha < 2$, and logarithmically ($V(\ell)\sim \log\ell$) for $\alpha=2$ ~\footnote{This property underlies the stabilization of finite-temperature order in this model~\cite{dyson1969existence }},~\footnote{For $0\le \alpha\le1$, the notion of locality, and hence domain-wall confinement, is not well-defined~\cite{Liu2019,Lerose2019}.}.
+Systems with long-range interactions are known to exhibit, among other phenomena, a peculiar non-ballistic spreading of quantum correlations, a counter-intuitive slowdown of entanglement dynamics, suppression of thermalization and equilibration, anomalous scaling of defects upon traversing criticality (of relevance here), dynamical phase transitions, and genuinely non-equilibrium phases stabilized by periodic driving \cite{Defenu2023,DEFENU20241}.
+As was shown in Refs.~\cite{Liu2019,Lerose2019,tan2021domain}, for $1<\alpha \le 2$, the model exhibits domain-wall confinement even in the absence of the homogeneous longitudinal field $h$: the effective potential as a function of distance grows sub-linearly ($V(\ell)\sim \ell^{2-\alpha}$) for $1<\alpha < 2$, and logarithmically ($V(\ell)\sim \log\ell$) for $\alpha=2$ ~\footnote{This property underlies the stabilization of finite-temperature order in this model~\cite{dyson1969existence}},~\footnote{For $0\le \alpha\le1$, the notion of locality, and hence domain-wall confinement, is not well-defined~\cite{Liu2019,Lerose2019}.}.
 Note that this kind of sub-linear confinement is associated with a non-standard notion of string tension, that changes significantly with the length.
 For $\alpha>2$, on the other hand, the model is deconfined: the potential grows before eventual saturation, with a saturation value that diverges as $\alpha$ approaches $2$ from above.
-As we will show in this section, string breaking occurs in this model even in the absence of $h$.
+As we will show in this section, string breaking occurs in this model even in the absence of $h$, arising solely from the effect of quantum fluctuations.
 We will therefore set $h=0$ throughout this section.